Dawn Langley Simmons: Move to South Carolina

 The mansion Simmons purchased with Whitney was located in the Ansonborough neighbourhood of Charleston, a neighbourhood known for housing the city's queer elite.
 Simmons began restoring the house, and designed the interior with early American antiques and furniture by Thomas Chippendale.
 Much later, shortly before her death, her pursuit of Chippendale pieces brought her into contact with Edward Ball, a journalist whose family had owned a Chippendale-style commode, and who would later write a biography about her.

 In her autobiographical books, Simmons said she was born intersex with ambiguous genitalia, as well as an internal uterus and ovaries, and was inappropriately assigned male at birth.
-Simmons underwent sex reassignment surgery at Johns Hopkins Hospital in 1968, carried out by Dr. Milton Edgerton.
+Simmons underwent gender affirming surgery at Johns Hopkins Hospital in 1968, carried out by Dr. Milton Edgerton.
 In Ball's Peninsula of Lies, he disputes Simmons' claim that she was intersex, suggesting instead that Simmons had male genitalia and was unable to bear children.

 Marriage

-Simmons legally changed her name to Dawn Pepita Langley Hall, and became engaged to John-Paul Simmons, then a young black motor mechanic with dreams of becoming a sculptor.
+Simmons legally changed her name to Dawn Pepita Langley Hall, and became engaged to John-Paul Simmons, then a young Black motor mechanic with dreams of becoming a sculptor.
 Their marriage on 21 January 1969 was one of the first in South Carolina after Loving v.
-Virginia invalidated state laws against interracial marriage, and the ceremony was carried out in their drawing room reportedly after threats to bomb the church.
+Virginia invalidated state laws against interracial marriage.
+The ceremony was carried out in their drawing room, reportedly after threats to bomb the church.
 After a second ceremony in England, the crate containing their wedding gifts was firebombed in Charleston, and Simmons received a ticket the next day when the charred remains were obstructing a sidewalk.

-On 17 October 1971, her daughter, Natasha Margienell Manigault Paul Simmons, was born, in Philadelphia, Pennsylvania.
-Ball claims to have been told by John-Paul Simmons that Natasha was his child from another relationship, although "Natasha fervently believed Dawn was her mother".
+On 17 October 1971, her daughter, Natasha Margienell Manigault Paul Simmons, was born in Philadelphia, Pennsylvania.
+Edward Ball claims to have been told by John-Paul Simmons that Natasha was his child from another relationship, although "Natasha fervently believed Dawn was her mother".

 After an intruder raped Simmons and broke her arm, the family moved to Catskill, New York.